 The main content fields of the TAS Social Studies module were:

-U.S. History (25%) – This section covered topics such as the American Revolution through, the Civil War, Reconstruction, industrialization, immigration, World Wars I and II, the Great Depression, New Deal, the Cold War, equal rights movements, Modern History.
+U.S. History (25%) – This section covered topics such as the American Revolution, the Civil War, Reconstruction, industrialization, immigration, World Wars I and II, the Great Depression, New Deal, the Cold War, equal rights movements, and Modern History.

 World History (15%) – This section addressed, among other topics, early human society developments, political & economic revolutions, and causes & consequences of wars throughout the modern era.